 The two major types of accreditation agencies in the United States are regional associations and professional associations.
 These associations are independent of the government, and are comprised of respected educators and professionals.
 Teams of specialists from associations visit colleges and universities regularly to evaluate and report on their quality.

-MSOE is Accredited by The Higher Learning Commission and a member of the North Central Association (800-621-7440, www.ncahlc.org).
+MSOE is Accredited by the Higher Learning Commission (800-621-7440, www.ncahlc.org).
 MSOE received initial accreditation from the Higher Learning Commission in 1971.

 The following MSOE programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org